clouddrove/terraform-google-gke-addons/addons/prometheus/README.md

 [Prometheus](https://prometheus.io/docs/introduction/overview/) offers an open-source monitoring and alerting toolkit designed especially for microservices and containers.
 Prometheus monitoring lets you run flexible queries and configure real-time notifications.

 ## Prerequisites
 Persistent volume for Prometheus server and Alertmanager pods is disabled by default.
-Enable EBS or EFS CSI Driver from Addons or create EBS CSI driver manually from AWS EKS portal to enable Persistent volume for Prometheus server or Alertmanager.
+Enable EBS or EFS CSI Driver from Addons or create EBS CSI driver manually from GCP portal to enable Persistent volume for Prometheus server or Alertmanager.(By Default Runs Now)

 ## Dependencies
 - [alertmanager](https://github.com/prometheus-community/helm-charts/tree/main/charts/alertmanager)